Farming Fact Sheets:

 January | February 2014

-On a hillside of stubble from recently harvested oats, 40 people crowded around a 1960s Oliver diesel tractor in the heat of the August sun….
+On a hillside of stubble from recently harvested oats, 40 people crowded around a 1960s Oliver diesel tractor….
 Read more here.

 A new effort is underway in Wisconsin to document the history of the organic and sustainable agriculture movement in the U.S. Read more here.